Jack Dorsey admits Twitter took too long to delete tweet threatening Meghan McCain

-Twitter should've acted faster to remove an image threatening to shoot Meghan McCain, Jack Dorsey said on Wednesday.
+Twitter should have acted faster to remove a doctored image showing a gun pointed at the late Sen. John McCain's daughter, Meghan McCain, Twitter CEO Jack Dorsey said on Wednesday.

-The social network's CEO told lawmakers during a House Energy and Commerce committee hearing that it was "unacceptable" that the tweet was on the social network for hours before Twitter's staff deleted it.
+Dorsey told lawmakers during a House Energy and Commerce Committee hearing that it was "unacceptable" that the tweet was on the social network for hours before Twitter's staff deleted it.

-Dorsey was on Capitol Hill to testify on behalf of Twitter, taking questions on allegations of political bias and how the social network protects people from misinformation and abuse from trolls.
+Dorsey was on Capitol Hill to testify on behalf of Twitter, taking questions on allegations of political bias and on how the social network protects people from misinformation and abuse.

-One of those examples of abuse came last Thursday, after an account tweeted a photo of Meghan McCain mourning over John McCain's casket, with a gun edited over it and aimed at the late senator's daughter.
+One of those examples of abuse appeared on Twitter last Thursday, after an account tweeted a photo of Meghan McCain mourning over the casket of her late father, Sen. John McCain.
+The image had been manipulated to show a gun aimed at the grieving McCain.

-Her husband, Ben Domenech, tweeted out that the post had been up for hours and was reported more than 100 times before it was deleted.
-Twitter has had trouble curbing abuse on its platform, as it often relies on reports and human reviews before taking down troubling posts.
+McCain's husband, Ben Domenech, tweeted that the post had been up for hours and was reported more than 100 times before being deleted.
+Twitter has had trouble curbing abuse on its platform and often relies on reports and human reviews before taking down troubling posts.

 House Rep. Michael Burgess, a Republican from Texas, asked Dorsey why Twitter was so slow to address the post.